PhillHenry/accelerate_devops/hugo/content/about.md

 ### Andrew Birkett
 Andrew graduated from Leeds University in Business and Computer Science.
-He has introduced Agile to many large companies from investment banks to telcos.
+He has introduced Agile to many large companies from investment banks to telcos and was a qualified Scrum Master before it was fasionable.
-He is fluet in English and German.
+He is fluent in English and German.